 For some volunteers, the change in the campers is evident.

-"It's a week-long metamorphosis," said Nelson.
-"They come in all cocooned up, holding themselves, and by the end they're rock stars."
+"It's a weeklong metamorphosis," Nelson said.
+"They come in all cocooned up, holding themselves, and by the end, they're rock stars."

-Each session costs approximately $15,000 to host, with funding provided through a combination of grants and community fundraising, according to Matson.
+Each session costs about $15,000 to host, and funding is provided through grants and community fundraising, Matson said.
 A large donor this year is Kith + Kin Chorus, a community choir based in the Twin Cities.

-Every year the choir of 78 singers, ranging in age from 20 to the mid-70s, chooses a hyperlocal nonprofit for which to raise funds at its end-of-season concert through ticket sales and silent auction.
+Every year, the chorus of 78 singers, ranging in age from 20 to the mid-70s, chooses a hyperlocal nonprofit and raises money for it with an end-of-season concert and silent auction.

 "When people are galvanized and brought together through song for something beyond yourselves, it's just such a unifying and powerful thing," said Rachel Ries, the chorus' founder.

-Over the course of seven seasons, Kith + Kin has raised more than $57,000 for various local organizations.
-This year's concert, which takes place Saturday, is expected to raise more than $20,000 for Rock the Rez, according to Ries.
+Over seven seasons, Kith + Kin has raised more than $57,000 for local organizations.
+This year's concert, which was scheduled for Saturday, was expected to raise more than $20,000 for Rock the Rez, Ries said.

-Volunteers and board members hope to see continued expansion of Rock the Rez in the years to come, and plan to continue cultivating safe, affirming spaces where participants can grow into women that are going to "rock the world" — one song, story and stage at a time.
+Volunteers and board members hope to see Rock the Rez continue to expand in the coming years and plan to continue cultivating safe, affirming spaces where participants can grow into women that are going to "rock the world" — one song, story and stage at a time.

-"We hope to be a small piece of uplifting and showing people they do really matter, and they do have a voice and they have value," said Matson.
+"We hope to be a small piece of uplifting and showing people they do really matter, and they do have a voice and they have value," Matson said.
 "And this is something we can do as a small organization to help with that."